Locate and use the Angular command () on the Active Bar.

 Press the X or Y keys to mirror the angular dimension along the X-axis or Y-axis.

-The Angular Dimension dialog on the left and the Angular Dimension mode of the Properties panel on the right.
+The Angular Dimension dialog (the first image) and the Angular Dimension mode of the Properties panel (the second image)

 During placement, the Angular Dimension mode of the Properties panel can be accessed by pressing the Tab key.
 Once the Angular Dimension is placed, all options appear.